 The Company's PRC subsidiaries are subject to value added tax ("VAT").
-Revenues from sales of products are generally subject to VAT at the rate of 17% prior to May 1, 2018, which was adjusted to 16% after May 1, 2018, then to 13% after April 1, 2019.
+Revenues from sales of products are generally subject to VAT at the rate of 16% from January 1 to April 1, 2019, then to 13% after April 1, 2019.
 Revenues from services are generally subject to VAT at the rate of 6%.
 VAT are subsequently paid to PRC tax authorities after netting input VAT on purchases and VAT export rebates.
-The excess of output VAT over input VAT and VAT export rebates is reflected in Accrued expenses and other current liabilities, and the excess of input VAT and VAT export rebates over output VAT is reflected in Prepayments and other current assets in the consolidated balance sheets.
+The excess of output VAT over input VAT and VAT export rebates is reflected in Accrued expenses and other current liabilities, and the excess of input VAT and VAT export rebates over output VAT is reflected in prepayments and other current assets in the consolidated balance sheets.